Adventures in a Messy Life

 Which they happily set to.

 My boys created various blobs.
-Older friend made a rather ingenious alphabet based off of musical symbols and other symbols he knew.
+An older friend made a rather ingenious alphabet based on musical symbols and other symbols he knew.

 Princess just recopied the alphabet.
 She was not getting it.
 Younger friend again happily scribbled.